Cancer

 Other conditions

-People who are less well and may die from other health problems or complications.
+People who are less well with other life shortening physical or mental illnesses or health conditions.
 There is no treatment available or it will not work well.

 What we can do to help this person and their family.

-Start talking with the person and their family about any help needed now and why making plans for care is important in case things change
+Start talking with the person and their family or carer about help needed now and why making plans is important in case things change.

-Ask for help and advice from a nurse, doctor or other professional who can assess the person and their family and help plan care.
+Ask for help and advice from a nurse, doctor, social worker or other staff if the person or family needs a review of their care and support.